-We’re proud to see businesses across the country getting on board with Interac e-Transfer for Business, which offers them a fast and easy way to send and receive payments.
+We’re proud to see large and small businesses across Canada getting on board with Interac e-Transfer for Business, which offers them a fast and easy way to send and receive payments.

-If you haven’t had a chance to get familiar, you can learn more about Interac e-Transfer for Business here.
-In a nutshell, it’s a real-time money transfer service for business transactions accessed from the safety and security of your financial institution.
+If you haven’t had a chance to get familiar with this offering, you can learn more about Interac e-Transfer for Business here.
+In a nutshell, it’s a real-time money transfer service for business transactions and business payment processing — accessed from the safety and security of your financial institution.
 Interac e-Transfer for Business is built on the widespread adoption of Interac e-Transfer, enhanced in ways that optimize the service for commercial use, and it includes useful new features to help streamline accounting processes and accelerate a paperless office strategy.

-As the Director of fraud prevention for Interac, I’m eager to point out that Interac e-Transfer for Business is not just convenient, it’s safe, too.
-Canadians place a high level of trust in Interac, thanks in part to the security features built into our services, including Interac e-Transfer.
+As the Fraud Prevention & Partnerships Director for Interac, I’m eager to point out that Interac e-Transfer for Business is not just convenient, it’s safe, too.
+Canadians place a high level of trust in Interac, thanks in part to the digital security features built into our services, including Interac e-Transfer.

-The security benefits of using Interac e-Transfer for Business
+The cyber security benefits of using Interac e-Transfer for Business

-- Interac e-Transfer for Business can help you reduce counterfeit risk.
+- Interac e-Transfer for Business can help you reduce counterfeit risk and prevent digital fraud.
 Fraudsters simply can’t replicate an Interac e-Transfer transaction the way they sometimes can with a cheque.

 - Interac e-Transfer for Business is accessed through your financial institution, which means it’s secured by the robust set of security measures that protect your commercial business banking platform.
 These could include multiple-factor authentication and secure passwords.
 Businesses should talk with their financial institutions and review the security features available within their commercial banking platforms.
 I always recommend implementing them as part of your everyday fraud prevention plans.

 - Finally, the flexible routing based feature of Interac e-Transfer for Business adds another layer of security by allowing you to send money directly using a recipient’s account details.
 This allows you to route funds straight to their bank account, as opposed to notifying them via an email address or SMS number, removing the security question-and-answer portion of the Interac e-Transfer transaction.
-The money is deposited directly into the recipient’s bank account, which eliminates the possibility of email account compromise fraud.
+The money is deposited directly into the recipient’s bank account, which helps eliminate the possibility of email fraud.